7Block Labs

 1) Digital records authenticity (archives, minutes, ordinances)

-• Hash-and-anchor architecture: keep records in your existing repository (CMS/ECM), compute a hash per record, and write only small proofs (hashes/merkle roots) to a public or consortium ledger.
-This yields independent, time-stamped authenticity without moving PII on-chain.
+• Hash-and-anchor architecture: You can store your records right in your existing repository (think your CMS or ECM).
+All you need to do is compute a hash for each record and write down some small proofs (like hashes or merkle roots) to a public or consortium ledger.
+This way, you get independent, time-stamped authenticity while keeping any PII safely off the blockchain.

-• Choose a permissioned chain (for governance and cost control) and periodically anchor a merkle root to a public chain for anti-tamper evidence.
+• Choose a permissioned chain for governance and cost control, and from time to time, link a merkle root to a public chain to provide some anti-tamper evidence.

 2) Land administration (title, tenure, and cadastre)

-• Anchoring and notarization (Georgia, 2016–2017): Exonum-based timestamping anchored to Bitcoin added tamper-evident proof to NAPR records without replacing legal processes.
-In 2025, Georgia’s Ministry of Justice signed an MoU with Hedera to explore migrating NAPR data and on-chain tokenization. (exonum.com)
+• Anchoring and Notarization (Georgia, 2016-2017): Back in 2016, Georgia made a significant leap by implementing Exonum for timestamping connected to Bitcoin.
+This brought a solid tamper-evident layer to NAPR records without disrupting the current legal frameworks.
+Fast forward to 2025, and Georgia's Ministry of Justice has signed a memorandum with Hedera to explore transferring NAPR data and diving into on-chain tokenization. (exonum.com)

 3) Licensing and permitting (business, professional, utilities)